World leaders gather in Paris for Jacques Chirac's funeral | DW | 30.09.2019

 His coffin will then go to the Saint Sulpice church for a midday memorial ceremony attended by French President Emmanuel Macron and some 30 other heads of state and government leaders.

 Russian President Vladimir Putin, Germany's Frank-Walter Steinmeier, Hungarian Prime Minister Viktor Orban and outgoing head of the European Commission Jean-Claude Juncker are among those expected to attend, according to the Elysee Palace.
-Former leaders who worked closely with Chirac, including German ex-chancellor Gerhard Schröder, will also be there.
+Former leaders who worked closely with Chirac are also expected to attend.

+Germany's ex-chancellor Gerhard Schröder was also expected to travel to Paris.
+However, his office said that Schröder has not been formally invited by French officials, and a chair marked with his name was left empty during a church service honoring Chirac, according to an AFP reporter.
+The reasons for the apparent snub were not immediately clear.
+It was also unclear if Schröder would attend the subsequent lunch with President Emmanuel Macron.
+The former German leader has grown into controversial figure after leaving office in 2005 due to his extensive connections with Russian state energy companies.

 Read more: Former French President Chirac found guilty of corruption